dgirzadas/Pulse-of-the-City/README.md

 # Pulse of the City
 A pedestrian traffic prediction and spatial interpolation project for the City Council of Nijmegen.

-This project is the result of a Bachelor's thesis project.
+This project is the result of a Bachelor's thesis project by **Domantas Giržadas, Radboud University, Department of Artificial Intelligence**.

-Made by: __Domantas Giržadas__

 ## Description